svmiller/svmiller.github.io/_posts/2025-01-24-create-your-panel-or-state-year-data.md

 #> 48                                              World 218
 ```

-Here we again refer to how this section started, but let's assume the population to which we want to infer is "low income countries".
+Here we again refer to how this section started, but let's assume the population to which we want to infer is "low-income countries".
 We can identify the units in that population with no problem whatsoever.

 ``` r